BTC-Programming/js-katas/README.md

 		If scoop is in stock, show an alert with "Here's your [flavor] scoop" If strawberry, alert "Sorry, we're all out of strawberry."
 		Else alert "Sorry, we don't carry [flavor]."
 		Allow selecting another flavor if not in stock -- don't deprive user of scoops!

-	You may use a while loop if you wish.
+1.4 - Arrays and a Function

+Instructions

+We are building a sundae with scoops, so you need an array for the scoops, called flavors We are checking flavor requests against flavors in stock, so you need an array called ourFlavors This is for a three-scoops sundae, so you'll use a loop.
+Prompt for each flavor by scoop number
+Use a function called inArray to check if the requested flavor is in stock If scoop is in stock, show an alert with "Here's your [flavor] scoop" Use conditional logic for addtional options.
+	If strawberry, alert "Sorry, we're all out of strawberry."
+	Else alert "Sorry, we don't carry [flavor]."
+	Allow selecting another flavor -- don't deprive user of scoops!

 NOTE: Unlike most GitHub projects, each branch is a SEPARATE SET OF KATAS.
 Do not initiate merge requests.